jgagne/ajovt3-zs20-vskk/01-bespoke-character-description.md

 - Capitalize abbreviations and acronyms, but remove ampersands.
   - For example: The acronym (and brand) “C&A” becomes “C and A”.

+### Handoff

+We’ll discuss the work and handoff details in class.
+In the interim, share via email or Slack for feedback before class.

 ## Examples